open-stage/blender-dmx-web/content/docs/Setup.md

 category: "Help"
 ---

+## Seeing Blender error messages.

+Some operations might take a while, end with an error or produce some information into the console, it is thus advisable to always observe the console output.

+If you are on Windows, open the system console via Blender - menu - Window - Open System Console.
+If you are on other systems, run Blender from the terminal, to see the messages: open a terminal app of your computer and start Blender form the command line.
+Yo will then see all details and errors being printed into the terminal.

+## Manual Editing of Fixture Data

+Upon `Create New Show` BlenderDMX Addon creates a DMX collection in which the BlenderDMX data is stored.
+Fixtures imported from GDTF reside here and these have their own node trees for them.
+Manually editing or deleting data from the DMX collection, in fixtures' geometries or node trees will likely cause the addon to stop working.
+Generally, avoid such manual edits.
 After enabling the Addon, it shows up at the `3D View`, as a `DMX` tab on the right side, which shows a single panel:

+## New Show

 ![image](../media/create_new_show.png)